ChorusOne/cosmprund/README.md

 ## On speed

-If you data directory is large, it will take a while to prune.
+If your data directory is large, it will take a while to prune.

 On our tests, a Berachain node with 150GB of data is pruned to ~50MB in ~10 minutes.